SimonBuxx/LogiJS/README.md

 ## Closing word
 If you've read this tutorial, thank you so much.
 It means a lot to me when people are actually using and testing the software.
 If you have any ideas or found a bug, don't hesitate to create an issue.
 In case you're interested, LogiJS is built with p5.js
-(https://p5js.org) and linted with JSHint (http://jshint.com/).
-Right now, it works best with Google Chrome and Microsoft Edge.
-Parts of this tutorial may be outdated due to continous updates and changes.
+(https://p5js.org).
 Please feel free to contact me to tell me about your experience with LogiJS.

 Best regards,
 Simon